Bloc/group-sessions/content/decks/api/PRESENTER_NOTES.md

 - USE CASES: send messages, create simple workflows, build bots, set up internal tools, many more.
 - Different APIs: Web API, Events API, Conversations API...
 - Slack loves working with developers and startups.
-For aspiring Entrepreneurs, a FUND to invest in your companies. https://slack.com/developers/fund
+For aspiring Entrepreneurs, a **FUND** to invest in your companies. https://slack.com/developers/fund

 ------------------------------------------------
 III.
-How do (web) APIs work under the hood?
+How do APIs work under the hood?

 ## Web Client-Server diagram
 - Ask class: someone please take a stab at explaining this diagram.